HSD: Training-Free Acceleration for Document Parsing Vision-Language Models with Hierarchical Speculative Decoding: Introduction

 \section{Introduction}

-Document parsing~\cite{zhang2024document,nougat,mistral2025} converts document images into structured, marked-up text by organizing textual content, mathematical formulas, tables, and figures according to their natural reading order.
-As a foundational technology, it supports a wide range of applications, including document indexing and retrieval, workflow automation, data governance, and large-scale corpus construction.
-To enable these applications at scale, document parsing systems are expected to process massive volumes of documents both accurately and efficiently, which remains a major challenge.
+Document parsing~\cite{zhang2024document,nougat,mistral2025} converts document images into structured text by organizing text, formulas, tables, and figures in their natural reading order.
+As a foundational technology, it underpins a broad spectrum of downstream applications, including document indexing and retrieval, workflow automation, data governance, and large-scale corpus construction.
+To enable these applications at scale, document parsing systems are expected to process massive volumes of documents with high accuracy and efficiency.
+However, achieving both objectives simultaneously remains challenging in practice.